paulcsas/ps_parprog_2022/02/README.md

 - Open the `mandelbrot.c` file and implement the sequential `calc_mandelbrot` function with the help of the provided pseudocode.
 - Check out the generated image `mandelbrot.png` to see if you implemented the algorithm correctly.
 - Benchmark your program on the LCC2 cluster, document your results and add them to the comparison spreadsheet linked on Discord.
 How would you improve program performance?
-  `execution time calc_mandelbrot: 23.780000`
+#### Answer: execution time calc_mandelbrot: 23.780000
 - Can you think of a way to parallelize this algorithm?
-  `One way would be to run the outer loop in parallel, so that one thread always executes the whole inner for loop.
-What to do with constant access on image?? `
+#### Answer: One way would be to run the outer loop in parallel, so that one thread always executes the whole inner for loop.
+What to do with constant access on image???

 ## Exercise 2 (1 Point)